ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Eligibility traces

-Eligibility traces are the family of methods **between Temporal Difference & Monte Carlo**
+Family of methods between Temporal Difference & Monte Carlo

-Eligibility traces allow us to assign TD errors to different states other than the current state
+Eligibility traces allow us to **assign TD errors** to different states
 - can be useful with delayed rewards or non-Markov environments
 - requires more computation
 - squeezes more out of data